a1v0/a1v0.de/draft-articles/servicenow-clone-guide-1.md

 If you have any suggestions or corrections, please don't hesitate to [get in touch](/contact).

 Skip to the guide's [table of contents](#clone-guide-sections).

+## Reasons to clone

+These reasons kind of overlap

+- to clear out old update sets
+- to align all instances perfectly
+- to effectively undo a lot of experimental/abandoned stuff in DEV
+- to baseline everything following a major release

+## Types of clone

+Maybe this section should just be part of the previous section

+- pre-upgrade clone
+- clone to fully align everything
+- clone to clear out clutter
 ## Clone guide sections

 <!-- Make sure these titles match the article titles -->